redawl/VectorOpenGL/README.md

 ## Issues

-Currently, the algorythm for calculating the pixel paths is O(n^2), which causes VectorOpenGL to be very slow on my laptop, though it does work perfectly on my desktop.
+Currently, the algorithm for calculating the pixel paths is O(n^2), which causes VectorOpenGL to be very slow on my laptop, though it does work perfectly on my desktop.
 This is top priority for this project.

 Another issue is that when the speed option is increased, it breaks the zoom effect.